patniko/memory-bank/docs/folder-structure.md

 │   ├── application-scope.md
 │   ├── project-goals.md
 │   └── roadmap.md
 ├── features/               # Feature specifications.
-Updated when new features are planned or implemented │   ├── specifications.md
+Updated when new features are planned or implemented.
+│   ├── specifications.md
 │   └── requirements.md
 ├── standards/              # Technical standards.
 Updated when big coding standards or implementations are added